Malcolm's Ethiopian toad: Distribution

 Malcolm's Ethiopian toad is endemic to the Bale Mountains of Ethiopia where it is found at elevations of between 3200 and 4000 m above sea level.
-At lower altitudes it is found in grassy meadows besides streams but higher up on the mountain plateau it is present in forests composed of Schefflera, Hagenia and Hypericum and also on afromontane moorlands.
+At lower elevations it is found in grassy meadows besides streams but higher up on the mountain plateau it is present in forests composed of Astropanax, Hagenia and Hypericum and also on afromontane moorlands.

 Biology

 Malcolm's Ethiopian toad has what is believed to be a unique pattern of development.
 Males advertise their presence with calls that are only audible within a few meters.
 Both males and females wander through wet grasses near streams and pools until they meet, after which the male calls more intensely.
 Other males congregate at the site and there is great competition to mate with the female.
 Fertilization is internal and takes place after the successful couple engage in face-to-face amplexus.
 The female produces about twenty large eggs enclosed in a mucus layer while still in amplexus.
 These are deposited in the vegetation or occasionally under logs or in leaf litter.
 The female then departs the scene but the males remain and attract more females by their calling.
 These lay their eggs at the same site and the communal egg mass may originate from as many as twenty females.
 The males eventually disperse when no more females arrive.
 There is no more parental involvement and the eggs develop into non-feeding tadpoles which rely on the large yolk-sac in the egg.
 In the laboratory eggs have hatched after eleven days but in the field, at a lower temperature, this is likely to take longer.
 By the time they hatch, the tadpoles have started reabsorbing their tails but metamorphosis is completed after hatching.